FteakyFriday/github-notify-rss/README.md

 - `all`, which includes all your github notifications
 - `unread`, which includes only unread notifications
+- `participating`, which includes notifications for anything you are participating or mentioned in

 To use a specific channel you can point your reader to `http://your.proxy:port/notifications/<channel>`.